Alpengirl's Pre-Camp Letter - Example

 Camper parents, friends or family may wish to purchase an Alpengirl Care Package for their camper and her group.
 Our packages include gifts for each camper in the group + 1 special gift just for the camper whose friends/family purchased the care package.

 Alpengirl Care Packages must be purchased ahead of the summer camp season (before June 7) in order for them to be packed and ready for camps in different locations throughout the summer.
 Care packages are 1st come, 1st served and only (1) of each type of care package is allowed per trip, so it is best to order early.
-To order, contact the Alpengirl office and check on availability and reserve your package of choice and we'll email you an invoice that can be paid online with credit card or ACH bank transfer.
+To order, contact the Alpengirl office and check on availability and reserve your package of choice and we'll email you an invoice that can be paid online.

 All group care packages are packed based on a full group of 10-12 girls; if there is less than a full group, the camper whose friends/family purchased the care package will receive the extra gifts.